c-young02/FEWD_CW/README.md

 ## Description

-This project was developed as part of the Front-End Web Development Coursework.
-It is a website that allows user to view a range of hostels in Scotland and get details on them.
+Developed as part of the Front-End Web Development Coursework, Hostel Seeker is a website enabling users to explore a variety of hostels in Scotland, providing detailed information about each.

 ## Installation